THE CODE CARD

 You may view appointments, information about the illness or treatment, questionnaires, bills and other items (if available) relating to your child.
-To do so, go to ‘Messages’ in mynexuzhealth, select the UZ Leuven address (also when you are a patient in another hospital) and send a formal request stating your child’s name and date of birth to ‘Patient-related support’.
+To do so, go to ‘Messages’ in mynexuzhealth, select the UZ Leuven address (also when you are a patient in another hospital) and send a formal request stating your child’s name and national register number to ‘Patient-related support’.
 You will be notified once your mynexuzhealth record has been linked.

 This can only be due if you have power of attorney from the patient.